jiahsuanlo/VideoResize/README.md

 - Qt 5.7
 - OpenCV 3

-They are currently set-up using Visual Studio property sheet and have to be re-configured either via property sheet or property pages
+They are currently set-up using Visual Studio property sheet and the installation paths have to be re-configured either via property sheet or property pages.

+## Installation:
+Open the solution file using Visual Studio and compile the solution.

 ## How to use: